Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Ask Gemini (by providing the text): "I am studying this sonnet by Shakespeare.
 Please perform a basic textual analysis.
 Identify the central theme, the main metaphors used, and explain the structure of the Italian sonnet form as it applies to this poem."

-Observe how Gemini can quickly deconstruct the text, identifying literary devices and structural elements, providing you with a foundational analysis that you can then build upon with your own critical insights.
+A prompt like this demonstrates Gemini's ability to quickly deconstruct a text by identifying literary devices and structural elements, providing a foundational analysis that you can build upon with your own critical insights.

 Strategies for leveraging Gemini in research, writing, and study.